sitespeedio/sitespeed.io/docs/documentation/throttle/index.md

  - You run it as a standalone tool setting simulate different connection speeds.
  - You integrate it in your (web performance) tool to simulate different connections.

-You can set the download/upload speed and RTT.
+You can set the download/upload speed and/or RTT.
 Upload/download is in kbit/s and RTT in ms.

 ## Install